 A second-degree felony can involve a mandatory prison term of 2-8 years, a $15,000 fine, and Class 3 driver's license suspension for 2-10 years.
 If you are a repeat offender you may have your licensed revoked.

-If you are facing aggravated vehicular assault charges in Columbus or the surrounding areas of Dublin, Upper Arlington, Grove City, Reynoldsburg, White Hall, Gahanna, or Worthington, contact the experienced attorneys at Joslyn Law Firm.
+If you are facing aggravated vehicular assault charges in Cincinnati or the surrounding areas of Hamilton, Sharonville, Lebanon, Norwood, White Hall, Blue Ash, or Loveland, contact the experienced attorneys at Joslyn Law Firm.

 We will examine your case closely and create a detailed defense customized just for you.
 Your first consultation is free, so call us at (513) 339-6289 or submit our convenient online contact form today.